waleediqbal411/CCR-paper-data2019/README.md

 7. Author's keywords
 8. Index Keywords

-All of the analyses and results are computed from these five major attributes.
+All of the analyses and results are computed from these eight major attributes.